wifisensing/PicoScenes-Manual/source/scenarios.rst

     PicoScenes "-d debug -i SDR_ID --mode logger --freq 5250 --preset RX_CBW_160 --plot"

 .. important:: Not all SDR devices support the 40/80/160 MHz sampling rate.
 For example, HackRF One with a maximum of 20 MHz sampling rate, does not support 40 MHz or wider sampling rate.
-Whist, NI USRP X310 has a maximum of 200 MHz sampling rate, supporting the 40/80/160 MHz bandwidth channels.
+Whist the NI USRP X3x0 Series or other advanced models has a maximum of over 200 MHz sampling rate, supporting the 40/80/160 MHz bandwidth channels.

 Rx Gain Control: Manual GC and AGC